Jhan-P/cse15l-lab-reports/Lab Report 1.md

 It might be good to practice running some commands to get used to using the server easily.
 Here is a list of commands and their functions:

 `cd` - takes you to the home directory

-`cd` <directory> - takes you to the specified directory `cp` <file directory> - copies the given file
+`cd` <directory> - takes you to the specified directory

+`cp` <file directory> - copies the given file

 `cat` <file directory> - displays the contents of the given file

+`ls` - displays all files and directories in the current directory